 “Let your food be your medicine, and your medicine be your food.“

-My Food-Safety Related Experiences
+My Food Safety-Related Experiences

 There is nothing more frustrating on the road.
 (I once threw up and had nasty diarrhea simultaneously in the back seat of a cab in Mumbai).
-Therefore, I highly recommend that Fifty-Plus Nomads do their best to follow these simple travel food safety tips:
+Therefore, I highly recommend that Fifty Plus Nomads do their best to follow these simple travel food safety tips:

 Travel Food Safety Related Tips

-Nonetheless, here are some of my best (and other travel experts) tips for avoiding food safety issues that you should always consider even if you have an iron stomach:
+Nonetheless, here are some of my best (and other travel experts) tips for avoiding food safety issues that you should always consider, even if you have an iron stomach:

-- Eat in a busy place, while locals eat.
+- Eat in a busy place while locals eat.
 Otherwise, you may be eating food that is not fresh.

 - Do not be afraid to send back food if it is only lukewarm.
 Heat kills the most dangerous microbes.

-- At a restaurant or food kiosk check to make sure that: 1) food is handled separately from money and ingredients are separate from each other (i.e., raw meat next to tortillas), 2) the tables, silverware, plates.
-The food workers themselves, etc. are clean and 3) if you can see the kitchen prep area, check if they use gloves/tongs and that the food looks fresh.
+- At a restaurant or food kiosk, check to ensure that: 1) food is handled separately from money and ingredients are separate from each other (i.e., raw meat next to tortillas), 2) the tables, silverware, and plates.
+3)The food workers are clean, and 4) if you can see the kitchen prep area, check if they use gloves/tongs and the food looks fresh.

 - If you get diarrhea, eat bread, and use oral rehydration salts.
 Drink lots of bottled water, sports drinks, and decaffeinated tea.

 - Be careful if you are at a high altitude.
 Altitude sickness can be brutal.
-Take it easy, eat easy to digest foods, and, if necessary, ask for some oxygen.
+Take it easy, eat easy-to-digest foods, and, if necessary, ask for some oxygen.